dotnet/command-line-api/README.md

 # System.CommandLine

-This repository contains the implementation for System.CommandLine
+This repository contains the code for the new System.CommandLine.